allenporter/home-assistant-datasets/docs/eval.md

 ### Evaluate

-You can score the outputs by running the `eval` command, or skip this step if you just want to rebuild the leaderboard.
+You can score the outputs by running the `eval` command.
+This report includes a list of the wins and losses for manual inspection.

 ```bash
 $ home-assistant-datasets assist eval --model_output_dir=${OUTPUT_DIR} --output_type=csv > ${OUTPUT_DIR}/report.csv